hackathon-in-a-box/hackathon-in-a-box.org/guide/planning.md

 * Send out teasers about your event on Twitter, and see if you can get well-connected individuals to spread the word as well.
 * Post announcements to forums like [Hacker News](http://news.ycombinator.com/) or [Reddit](http://reddit.com) (look for a "subreddit" specific to your area).
 * Contact bloggers like Kin Lane from [The API Evangelist](http://apievangelist.com/) and ask them to help get the word out.
+* If you are using [ChallengePost](http://post.challengepost.com/hackathons) to power your hackathon, they will also get the word out to their local network for you.
 * And of course, [Socrata](http://www.socrata.com) will be more than glad to get the word out to our network as well.
 Make sure you [let us know about your event]({{ hiab_domain }}/hosting-an-event).

 Here are some websites to check out for ideas on how to market your event: